top of page

 Hi.

-Kitty McMurdo-Schad is a Scottish producer working in Glasgow.
+Kitty McMurdo-Schad is a Scottish producer working between London & Glasgow.
 Since graduating from Edinburgh College of Art with a bursary for highest degree classification across the school as a result of her award-winning short documentary about the Camphill movement (Those Were The Days, 2020), she has gone on to produce digital, commercial and short-form work across the globe.

 Short Lussevaka (dir.
 Johanna Sutherland, 2020), went on to win the EIFF 2021 New Visions Award, and a commercial campaign for Ramblers Scotland that she co-produced and directed in 2022 hit 4.3m audience impressions online, winning Gold at the EVCOM London Film Awards in the Best Use of a Smaller Budget category.